Fishing zones and fishing periods

 - report your daily catches at the end of your stay (any salmon you catch must be presented whole, so that they can be measured and recorded).

 Please note that the rules for these areas may differ from those applicable to the zone.
-Visit the SEPAQ website for information on the rules, or to identify a park or reserve.
+For information on the rules, or to identify a park or reserve, visit the SEPAQ website or the websites of the following wildlife reserves: Duchénier , Dunière and Lacs-Albanel-Mistassini-et-Waconichi .

 Communal wildlife areas (CWAs)